luis92guimaraes/luis92guimaraes/README.md

 # Hi There!✌️
 ## My name is Luis Fernando, welcome to my profile!

-- Student of Systems Analysis and Development 🧠
+- Systems Analysis and Development Student 🧠
 - Programming Student 👾
 - Facing New Challenges 🦾
 - Lover of Life and Technology 🫶